 You don’t have to run marathons or pump iron at the gym to see the benefits; moderate aerobic exercise like brisk walking, cycling, swimming, or dancing can all help.
 A study of sedentary older adults found that those who did moderate aerobic exercise lowered their blood pressure by 3.9% systolic and 4.5% diastolic on average – results that are just as good as blood pressure medications.

 For inspiration on how to get active and increase your fitness levels, check out the fitness and exercise section of our website.
-You may also want to get involved in some virtual exercise classes over on Rest Less Events.
+You may also like to get involved in some virtual exercise classes over on Rest Less Events.

 3. Reduce your sodium intake